boryanagoncharenko/CssCoco/test.md

 **Actions**: Find font-face statements; check they contain a url with the required suffix.

 ---
-**Description**: Don't use too many web fonts
+**Description**: Don't use too many web fonts.
 **Source**: [CSS lint](https://github.com/CSSLint/csslint/wiki/Rules)
 **Violations**: A warning is issued when a stylesheet contains more than five @font-face declarations.
 **Actions**: Recognize @font-face declarations; count the occurrences of @font-face declarations; compare the number to a predefined value.

 ---
-**Description**: Disallow selectors that look like regular expressions
+**Description**: Disallow selectors that look like regular expressions.
 **Source**: [CSS lint](https://github.com/CSSLint/csslint/wiki/Rules)
 **Violations**: Usage of any of the following attribute selectors: contains, starts with, ends with, word match, contains with dashes.
 Violations are:
  ```